thancock20/simon-game/README.md

 The game is at [http://www.toddhancock.net/simon-game/](http://www.toddhancock.net/simon-game/).

-Here's the link to the [original Codepen version](https://codepen.io/thancock20/pen/NxKrWZ) for comparision.
+Here's the link to the [original Codepen version](https://codepen.io/thancock20/pen/NxKrWZ) for comparison.